wavemotion-dave/ColecoDS/README.md

 * Fixed Sord M5 keyboard interrupts so that games like Jumping Jack and Drops play.
 * Added ability to switch Sord M5 BIOS from sordm5.rom to sordm5p.rom when playing PAL games.
 * Added ability to disable the key click when using a game/program that already provides key feedback.
+* Added the SMS mapper for the few SG-1000 games that use them (Most notably Loretta no Shouzou: Sherlock Holmes and the SG-1000 port of Prince of Persia).

 V8.4: 15-Aug-2023 by wavemotion-dave
 * Added SVI keyboard graphic and improved SVI keyboard handling.